Friday, 29 January 2021

 Before I get started

-In the last installment I covered modifying the popular CM108 USB sound module for use with the Allstar Link Node and I remembered that I had used the CM108 in a digital modes interface that I designed and built back in 2018.
+In the last installment, I covered modifying the popular CM108 USB sound module for use with the Allstar Link Node and I remembered that I had used the CM108 in a digital mode interface that I designed and built back in 2018.
 Below is a photo of the interface completed.

 G6LBQ Digital Mode Interface